andrewzhang1/Jaguar_QA_Home/README.md

 ```

 ##### Tips for a successful env settings:
-Before start run our automated test, please make sure all the following four command can be found as a verificaiton:
+Before we start to run the automated test, please make sure all the following four command can be found as a verificaiton:

 ```
 /home/andrew